Indirect detection of long-lived particles in a rich dark sector with a dark vector portal: Model

 \section{Model}

-The BSM model that we study in this article contains a fairly rich dark sector that is coupled to the visible (SM) sector via the mixing between a light, sub-$\gev$ dark Higgs boson $h_D$ and its heavier SM counterpart $H$.
-It also includes a dark photon $A^\prime$, a gauge boson of the secluded $U(1)^\prime$ group.
-The dark Higgs boson is charged under $U(1)^\prime$ and the dark vector obtains its mass via the dark Higgs mechanism.
-Furthermore, we introduce an additional stable complex scalar field $\eta$ of a similar mass, which also carries a non-zero charge under the $U(1)^\prime$ group.
-The field $\eta$ will constitute some fraction of the DM in the Universe.
-Notably, this scenario corresponds to one of the prototype models with LDM at the $\mev$-$\gev$ scale which is discussed in intensity frontier studies, cf., \eg, Refs\cite{Darme:2017glc,Darme:2018jmx,Duerr:2019dmv} for recent analyses.
-In \cref{fig:cartoon}, we schematically present the connection between the SM and the dark sectors in the model.
-The fields charged under the dark gauge group $U(1)^\prime$ are shown in green.
+The BSM model that we put forward in this article contains a fairly rich dark sector that is coupled to the visible (SM) sector via the kinetic mixing between a dark photon $A^\prime$ and the SM hypercharge gauge boson.
+The dark photon is assumed to be a gauge boson of the secluded $U(1)^\prime$ group.
+Its mass is driven by the vacuum expectation value (vev) of a new scalar field, the dark Higgs boson $\sigma$, which is charged under $U(1)^\prime$.
+Additional light DM particle $\eta$ is often introduced in the model.
+It can be coupled to the SM via the dark photon or scalar portal.
+This is one of the prototype models predicting the existence of LLPs at the $\mev$-$\gev$ scale, which is discussed in intensity frontier studies~\cite{Pospelov:2007mp,Batell:2009di,Batell:2009yf}; see, \eg, Refs~\cite{Darme:2017glc,Darme:2018jmx,Duerr:2019dmv} for recent analyses.